Style

 280–300 ml latte bowl or tall glass

-Ideal for guests who like mellow coffee with silky milk body.
+Ideal for guests who like mellow coffee with silky milk body, opposite to Flat White.

 Great canvas for latte art designs.